UK garage: Origins

 UK garage emerged in London in the early 1990s from a blend of New York garage house, jungle, Jamaican ragga and dancehall music, and R&B. It was influenced by the pirate radio scene, rave culture, gospel, Baptist churches, and the Black diaspora.
 MJ Cole once stated, "London is a multicultural city... it's like a melting pot of young people, and that's reflected in the music of UK garage."

-Relationship with jungle
+In the United Kingdom, where jungle was very popular at the time, US or US-influenced house and garage was very often played in a second room at jungle events.
+DJs would often favour the instrumentals or dub mixes on 12" singles, in which vocals would be stripped out but for small sections intricately cut up using sampler technology.
+Sarah Lockhart, a key A&R for the garage scene and later founder of the FWD>> club night noted the popularity of Hardrive's "Deep Inside" at such events in 1993 as a tipping point for garage attracting people away from more hardcore sounds.

-In the United Kingdom, where jungle was very popular at the time, garage was played in a second room at jungle events.
 After jungle's peak in cultural significance, it turned towards a harsher, more techstep influenced sound, driving away dancers, predominantly women.
 Escaping the 170bpm jungle basslines, the garage rooms provided a more sensual and soulful sound at 130bpm.